Student Organizations

 Mission

-We are a student chapter of the national pharmacy association that represents independent community pharmacists in the Appalachia region.
+We are a student chapter of the National Pharmacy Association that represents independent community pharmacists in the Appalachia region.
 We are dedicated to educating ourselves about rural independent community pharmacy.
-We are committed to quality pharmaceutical care and maintaining and promoting the health and well being of the public we serve through community service projects.
+We are committed to quality pharmaceutical care and to supporting the health and well-being of the people we serve through community service projects.
 Also, we value the right to petition the appropriate legislative and regulatory bodies to serve the needs of those we represent.
 We are committed to defending our interests in the political arena.

 Goals